Now It's time to transition patients to The Libre 2 Plus Sensors

 3. Patients view glucose readings on their smartphone

-Patients who start their sensor using the FreeStyle LibreLink or FreeStyle Libre 3 app◊◊ can see their glucose levels in real-time and receive optional alarms if they are too high or too low.¤
+Patients who start their sensor using the LibreLink or Libre 3 app◊◊ can see their glucose levels in real-time and receive optional alarms if they are too high or too low.¤

 Interstitial fluid vs. blood glucose readings